Air-gapped Environment

 specifying the label selector, allowing the operator to determine the available versions of the Azure provider.
 Since the provider's version is marked as v1.9.3

-, the operator uses the components information from the ConfigMap with matching label to install the Azure provider.
+, the operator uses the components information from the ConfigMap with a matching label to install the Azure provider.

 ---